hunkyburrito/xdg-desktop-portal-termfilechooser/README.md

 - `default_dir`: The default directory to open if the application (e.g. firefox) does not suggest a path.
 - `env`: Sets the specified environment variables with the specified values.
     - `TERMCMD`: The environment variable that sets what command to use for launching a terminal.
+- `open_mode`: Sets the mode for the starting path when selecting files/directories.
+Must be one of *suggested*, *default*, or *last*.
+See `man 5 xdg-desktop-portal-termfilechooser` for more info.
+- `save_mode`: Sets the mode for the starting path when saving files.
+Must be one of *suggested*, *default*, or *last*.
+See `man 5 xdg-desktop-portal-termfilechooser` for more info.

 Wrappers specified within the `cmd` key in the `config` are searched for in order of the following directories unless the absolute path is specified.